r-rocha/jsPsych-in-Qualtrics/mkdocs/stop-it.md

 I adapted the original scripts to make the task work in Qualtrics and put these into [my STOP-IT repository](https://github.com/kywch/STOP-IT/).
 So, it'd be easier for you to fork [my STOP-IT repository](https://github.com/kywch/STOP-IT/) and start from there.

-This version of the Stop Signal Task needs to save the trial-by-trial data for analysis, so I will save the data file to Dropbox.
+This version of the Stop Signal Task needs to save the trial-by-trial data for analysis, so I'm saving the data file to a PHP web server, following the [Saving Data with PHP](save-php.md).
 Verbruggen et al. (2019) also provided [the analysis script](https://github.com/fredvbrug/STOP-IT/blob/master/jsPsych_version/README-ANALYZE-IT-JS.md), so please have a look.

 This tutorial consists of two parts.
 (1) I will first explain how you can [embed the Stop Signal Task in Qualtrics](stop-it.md#embedding-the-stop-signal-task).
 (2) I will then [explain the changes I made to the original experiment code](stop-it.md#explaining-the-code-changes).